-- (3) A person referred to in subclause (1) may enter Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country, if the person: - (a) has a valid orange zone permit which includes: - (i) the person's full name; and - (ii) the person's contact phone number; and - (iii) the full names of any person under the age of 18, or other dependants for whom the person is a parent, guardian or carer, entering Victoria with the person; and - (iv) the address from which the person is departing when entering Victoria; and - (v) where applicable, the current address where the person ordinarily resides; and - (vi) the address where the person will reside after entering Victoria; and - (vii) the date of entry to Victoria; and - (viii) if applicable, any planned date of departure from Victoria; and - (ix) an attestation by the person stating that (as at the date of attestation) the person (and any person under the age of 18 or other dependant entering Victoria with the person): - (A) will not have been in a red zone in a State, Territory or Green Zone Country in the 14 days prior to entry to Victoria, or will only have been in a red zone in a State, Territory or Green Zone Country in the 14 days prior to entry to Victoria only for the purpose of direct and short term transit through a red zone in that State, Territory or Green Zone Country to Victoria, whilst complying with the conditions set out in subclause (2); and - (B) is not a diagnosed person or a close contact of a diagnosed person (or equivalent) and/or required to self-isolate or self-quarantine (or equivalent) in any State, Territory or Green Zone Country; and - (C) is not experiencing SARS-CoV-2 symptoms; and - (D) has provided information in the permit that is true and correct; and - (E) subject to sub-subclause (F), will comply with the conditions in subclause (4); and - (F) acknowledges that any zone in a State, Territory or Green Zone Country may change from time to time and the person may be required to comply with different conditions in these directions (as amended from time to time); and - (x) a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction); and

-- (b) has been in hotel quarantine (including for the purpose of completing the required period of hotel quarantine or for any other purpose, including work) in Victoria or in other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria, provides (at the time of applying for the orange zone permit): - (i) the name of the facility attended; and - (ii) the name of the State, Territory or Green Zone Country of the facility attended.
+- (2) A person referred to in subclause (1)(b)(ii) is permitted to enter Victoria if in transiting to Victoria the person has complied with the direct and short-term transit conditions.
+Requirements for entry - (3) A person referred to in subclause (1) may enter Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country, if the person: - (a) has a valid orange zone permit which includes: - (i) the person's full name; and - (ii) the person's contact phone number; and - (iii) the full names of any person under the age of 18, or other dependants for whom the person is a parent, guardian or carer, entering Victoria with the person; and - (iv) the address from which the person is departing when entering Victoria; and - (v) where applicable, the current address where the person ordinarily resides; and - (vi) the address where the person will reside after entering Victoria; and - (vii) the date of entry to Victoria; and - (viii) if applicable, any planned date of departure from Victoria; and - (ix) an attestation by the person stating that (as at the date of attestation) the person and each person under the age of 18 or other dependant entering Victoria with the person: - (A) meet all the eligibility requirements in subclause (1); and - (B) have provided information in the permit that is true and correct; and - (C) subject to sub-subclause (D), will comply with the conditions in subclause (4); and - (D) acknowledges that any zone in a State, Territory or Green Zone Country may change from time to time and the person may be required to comply with different conditions in these directions (as amended from time to time); and - (x) a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction); and - (b) has been in hotel quarantine (including for the purpose of completing the required period of hotel quarantine or for any other purpose, including work) in Victoria or in any other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria, provides (at the time of applying for the orange zone permit): - (i) the name of the facility attended; and - (ii) the name of the State, Territory or Green Zone Country of the facility attended.